 The TARDIS follows an emergency signal, apparently sent by the Doctor's own TARDIS.
 It materialises on the starship Hope in the far distant future.
 Hope contains a group of robots called the Guardians and relics of the last humans.
 It is travelling to seed a new world with human DNA.
 The ship is attacked by an evil species called the Other.
 The Doctor examines one and discovers that it used to be human.
 As a last resort the Guardians destroy the ship to prevent the Other getting their hands on the pure human DNA.
 They give the Doctor an artefact called the Face of Humanity to save something.
 The Doctor drops it off on his next stop, millions of years before it was created.

-Notes: Zoe recalls 1960s London on page 62 (The Invasion) and is familiar with the construction of the Yeti [is this an unrecorded adventure, or simply an unrecorded conversaion?).
+Notes: Zoe recalls 1960s London (p.
+62, The Invasion) and is familiar with the construction of the Yeti [is this an unrecorded adventure, or simply an unrecorded conversation?].
 She asks if the TARDIS has materialised "somewhere dangerous?
-In the vortex..." (page.155), suggesting this is after The Vortex of Fear and/or Land of the Blind.
+In the vortex..." (p.155), suggesting this is after The Vortex of Fear and/or Land of the Blind.

 The TARDIS lands on the planet Kalaya in the year 2204.
 The planet is a battlefield between the humans and the Selachians.
 Zoe is captured by the Selachians whilst the Doctor and Jamie join up with the Terran Security Forces.
 Jamie joins TSF in an attack on the Selachian base but the Selachians leave the planet.
 During this Jamie is injured and has to undergo intensive medical treatment for three days.